How Much Money Do I Need To Build A House In Sri Lanka?

 2. The size of the land

-The size of the land the house is built upon directly effects its overall value.
+The size of the land the house is built upon directly affects its overall value.
 The most expensive land in Sri Lanka is located in Colombo, Kandy and Galle districts and can go for up to Rs.
 30 Million per perch, while the most affordable may only cost around Rs.
 50,000 per perch, as of 2018.

 3. The size of the house